Key takeaways

 Is Smootables a direct replacement?

 It can be.
 It replaces the planning, generation, editing, and publication steps.
-Schools using EduPage features alongside aSc usually run both in parallel during transition.
+Schools using EduPage features alongside aSc can run both in parallel during transition.

 What about migration of historic timetables?